AlphaHydrae/deploy/README.md

   Older releases will be deleted.
 It must be either `all` (the default), or an integer greater than zero.

   If it's a number, it indicates the number of releases that should be kept **after successful deployment**.
-  For example, with `keep` set to 3, if there are 5 old releases deployed before running the scrip, 3 will be deleted (so that 2 old releases and the new one being deployed, 3 in total, remain).
+  For example, with `keep` set to 3, if there are 5 old releases deployed before running the script, 3 will be deleted (so that 2 old releases and the new one being deployed, 3 in total, remain).

+  It's also possible to manually trigger cleanup with the [cleanup](#cleanup) command.

 ### SSH connection